KlausSchaefers/figma-low-code/README.md

-# QUX-LowCode
+# Fimga-Low-Code
-The Figmae-Low-Code package provides a new approach to the hand-off problem (See details below).
-The core of the solution is the QUX component, which renders the visual design and allows the developers to focus on business logic, without restricting the developers' freedom.
+The Figma-Low-Code package provides a new approach to the hand-off problem (See details below).
+The core of the solution is the <Figma> component, which renders the visual design and allows the developers to focus on business logic, without restricting the developers' freedom.
 The component enables:

 1. Zero Code rendering of visual design and animations